-- Hospitals,

-- Reference laboratories,

-- Pharmaceutical companies and

-- Laboratories focused on drug discovery, cancer research and precision medicine.
+- Hospitals - Reference laboratories - Government laboratories (e.g., FDA, USDA, NIH, FBI, and police) - Pharmaceutical/biotech/diagnostic companies - Laboratories focused on drug discovery, cancer research, and precision medicine e.

-- Police and F.B.I. labs

-e.
 Competition

 We compete with companies that have existing technologies for the extraction of nucleic acids, proteins, lipids, and small molecules from cells and tissues, including methods such as mortar and pestle grinding, sonication, rotor-stator homogenization, French Press, bead beating, freezer milling, enzymatic digestion, and chemical dissolution.
 We believe that there are a number of significant issues related to the use of these methods, including: complexity, sample containment, cross-contamination, shearing of biomolecules of interest, limited applicability to different sample types, ease-of-use, reproducibility, and cost.
 We believe that our PCT Sample Preparation System offers a number of significant advantages over these methods, including: